 For more information, see Measures.

-Dimensions determine how the data in a visualization is grouped - for example total sales per country or number of products per supplier.
+Dimensions determine how the data in a visualization is grouped.
+For example: total sales per country or number of products per supplier.
 Dimensions display the distinct values from the field selected as a dimension.
 Dimensions can also be calculated using an expression.

-For more information, see Dimensions.
+For more information, see Data grouping with dimensions.

 Master items are dimensions, measures, or visualizations that can be reused in other visualizations and sheets in your app.
 Updating a master item updates every instance of it.
 This means you could have the same measure in 5 visualizations, and they would all update whenever the master item is changed.